0xe1a00000/anti-fool-disas/README.md

 # anti-fool-disas
-An attempt to improve function detection.
+An attempt to improve function detection such as tail-calls and address-taken functions.